CookingLikeEngineers/CookingLikeEngineers.github.io/README.md

 ## Todos

+- [ ] Formatting of the tables: Remove the existing formating and apply CSS.
+- [ ] Internal links: Link to a section and expand it.
 - [ ] Timer animation: Animate coloring of a cell in the recipe card with time duration to indicate the duration of the step.